chi-0828/profile-site/README.md

 ```

 ## TODO
+The project is under-going
-Add the animation of print text
+- Add the animation of print text